-A 10 percent strengthening of the US dollar against the following currencies would have decreased loss before tax and impacted the Group's equity by the amounts shown below.
-For a 10 per cent strengthening of the US dollar against the Canadian dollar or euro, there is no significant impact on loss before tax or on the Group's equity.
-This analysis assumes that all other variables remain constant and the analysis is performed on the same basis for 2009 and 2008.
+A ten per cent strengthening of US dollar against the following currencies would have decreased loss before tax and impact the Group's equity by the amounts shown below.
+For a ten per cent strengthening of the US dollar against the euro there is no significant impact on loss before tax or on the Group's equity.
+This analysis assumes that all other variables remain constant and the analysis is performed on the same basis for 2010.